jux-io/toolkit/README.md

 ## Quickstart

-Jux is a PostCSS plugin, so you can use it with any build tool that supports PostCSS:
+Jux is a PostCSS plugin, so you can use it with any build tool that supports PostCSS.

-Install Jux CLI
+Install Jux CLI:
 ```
 npm install -D @juxio/cli postcss
 ```